-- Select the "Adhoc Report" tab and select the project - Select the project and then add the station to verify - In the "Geomorph/Habitat" reporting tab select the "Raw Data Report" - Confirm data from pebble count, cross section, thalweg, slope, bankfull/flow, and shade field forms are consistent with the database raw results report.
+- Select the Adhoc Report tab and select the Project. - Select the Project and then add the station to verify. - In the Geomorph/Habitat reporting tab select Raw Data Report. - Confirm data from pebble count, cross section, thalweg, slope, bankfull/flow, and shade field forms are consistent with the database raw results report.
 Correct if necessary and re-verify.
-Note: corrections are made in the .cvs file used for upload and require re-upload. - Completion of data transcription verification is indicated by the verifier's initials and date on each field form.
+Note: Corrections are made in the .csv file used for upload and require re-upload. - Completion of data transcription verification is indicated by the verifier's initials and date on each field form.

-6.2.2 Physical/Habitat Data Validation
+6.2.2 Physical Habitat Data Validation

-The data validation process is typically performed after all data have been received and verified for a particular project; however, to accommodate data requests or to conduct preliminary data analyses, the validation can be performed on a subset of data at any point during the course of the project, but will need to be re-done upon receipt and verification of all additional data.
-Step 3 describes the physical/habitat data validation procedure.
+The data validation process is typically performed after all data have been received and verified for a particular project; however, to accommodate data requests or to conduct preliminary data analyses, the validation can be performed on a subset of data at any point during the course of the project but will need to be re-done upon receipt and verification of all additional data.
+Step 3 describes the physical habitat data validation procedure.

 Step 3.
-Validate Replicate Results
+Validate Replicate Pebble Counts

-Physical/habitat data replicates are conducted to identify collector bias and evaluate performance characteristics of the sampling protocol (primarily field sampling precision).
-Individuals who collect pebble count data must complete a field replicate for the pebble count survey once per field season the same day as the initial pebble count collection event.
+Physical habitat pebble count replicates are conducted to identify collector bias and evaluate performance characteristics of the sampling protocol (primarily field sampling precision).
+Individuals who collect pebble count data must complete a field replicate once per field season the same day as the initial pebble count collection event.
 This validation step is completed to ensure that required replicates have been completed.

-Note: Individuals may have completed their replicate in a different survey/project.
-Multiple projects may need to be reviewed/selected.
+Note: Field staff may have completed their replicate in a different survey/project.
+Therefore, multiple projects may need to be reviewed/selected.